Fios-Quest/YouTube-Scripts/src/iriss/010-iriss.md

 We'll cover this technique more in later videos, but for now your takeaway should be, don't implement `ToString`, implement `Display`.

-While it looks more intimidating, you can generally pass the formatter to the `write!` macro and the rest of the macro functions the same as the format macro but returns a Result instead of a String.
+While it looks more intimidating, you can generally pass the formatter to the `write!` macro and the rest of the macro works the same as the format macro but returns a Result instead of a String.

 Here's how we can change our `ToString` implementation for `Person` to use `Display` instead.

-Anything that has Display automatically has ToString, so we can still use our Person in our function
+Anything that has Display automatically has ToString, so we can still use our Person in our `say_hello` function

 Ok, now I'll see you next time.